Products Updated: April 2022

 And of all the wireless backup cameras out there, with its reliable 2.4 GHz wireless technology, this one seems to have some of the best signal transmission so you don’t have to worry as much about losing your video feed or running extra wires.

-If you’re seriously concerned about security and safety, you should seriously consider the Furion S 4-Camera system.
+If you’re seriously concerned about security and safety, you should seriously consider the Furion S wireless backup camera system.

 But what if you’d prefer a system that was a bit more budget-friendly?